ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - I think that people have never stopped believing in anything that has no germ of sense to it.<br>―Isaac Asimov

-- Such is the world.<br>―Juliano Hernández Angulo

-- Oh my god!
-They really did that!<br>―Charles E. Leiserson

-- The enemey of my enemy is my friend.<br>―latin proverb
+- The enemy of my enemy is my friend.<br>―Latin proverb

 - Human beings are born with different capacities.
 If they are free, they are not equal.
 And if they are equal, they are not free.<br>―Aleksandr Solzhenitsyn